 Also, delve into detail about your knowledge of serving etiquette: at which side should you stand when serving a plate of food, or pouring wine into a guest's glass?
 How would you clear plates and silverware without interrupting the guest?
 Are you skilled in the art of ‘’checking in’’ on guests to enquire whether they need anything without making a nuisance of yourself?

-Banquet Server Career Summary Examples
+The Career Summary

 A compelling career summary should include years of working experience, a powerful adjective to describe your personality, one or two wow factors (achievements) or special skills, and, if applicable, your highest qualification.
 Look at the keywords listed in the job advertisement and mirror them in your career summary for an extra credibility boost.
-For instance, if the job you are applying emphasizes experience in mega banquet events at 5 Star Hotels or ability to carry heavy trays for buffet presentations, replicate those phrases in your resume if you have that type of skill.
+For instance, if the job you are applying for emphasizes experience in mega banquet events at 5-Star Hotels or the ability to carry heavy trays for buffet presentations, replicate those phrases in your resume if you have that type of skill.

 Career Summary 1

 Energetic “would be” Banquet Server with two years' experience as a waitress in a busy Greek Restaurant.
 Knowledgeable on a variety of beverage options, including wines, beer, imported spirits and specialty cocktails.
 Received an average of 89% customer service ratings and also achieved the highest tips for the last six months.
 Fluent in Greek and Spanish and currently completing a culinary management diploma through the American Food and Beverages Association.